makeevolution/notes/linux/website_administration.md

 - Uitgebreid: https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04
 - Momenteel in Smallblog is SSL geinstalleerd.
 De configuratie is zodat alle HTTP verbindingen, onafhankelijk van de poort, aan HTTPS aangepast worden.

+## What happens when you type in a domain name to url bar (how DNS works)
+Your router resolves the domain name you type in using a Domain Name System (DNS) resolver.
+There are various DNS resolvers that it will ask, returning the first one with an answer.

+When your router DNS resolver receives a query (for example, a request to resolve a domain name to an IP address), it checks its local cache.
+If the information is not present in the cache or has expired, the resolver starts A DNS recursion process.

+Root DNS Servers: The resolver first contacts a root DNS server.
+These servers are the starting point for resolving domain names.
+The root servers don't contain the specific information about domain names but instead direct the resolver to the authoritative servers responsible for top-level domains (like .com, .org, .net, etc.).
+For our website it would direct the resolver to the authoritative server for .com.

+Top-Level Domain (TLD) Servers: The root DNS servers direct the resolver to the appropriate TLD servers based on the domain's extension (.com, .org, .net, etc.).
+For instance, if the domain is "example.com," the resolver contacts the .com TLD server.

+Authoritative DNS Servers: The TLD servers then guide the resolver to the authoritative DNS servers responsible for the specific domain, in this case, "example.com."
+These authoritative servers contain the actual DNS records for the domain, such as IP addresses associated with the domain's hostname.
+Hetzner, for example, has hydrogen.ns.hetzner.com., oxygen.ns.hetzner.com. and helium.ns.hetzner.de. .

+How does the TLD server know who the authoritative server for our desired domain is?
+This is done by specifiying the nameservers in our domain hosting website

+DNS Record Retrieval: The resolver sends a query directly to the authoritative DNS servers, asking for the specific DNS record it needs (like an A record for the IP address).
+The authoritative servers respond with the requested information.

+Response Back to Resolver: The authoritative DNS servers send the resolved information (such as the IP address associated with the domain) back to the initial resolver that made the query.

+Caching: The resolver caches the received information locally for future use, reducing the need to repeat the entire process if someone else requests the same domain name in the near future.

+This recursive process allows DNS resolvers to efficiently find the IP address associated with a domain name by querying various DNS servers in a hierarchical manner, starting from the root servers down to the authoritative servers responsible for the specific domain.